directus/directus/docs/cloud/accounts.md

 ![Destroy Account](https://cdn.directus.io/docs/v9/cloud/accounts/accounts-20220322A/destroying-your-account-20220225A.webp)

-To destroy your Directus Cloud Account, follow these steps:
+To destroy your Directus Cloud Account, follow the steps below.

 1. Click <span mi icon>account_circle</span> in the Dashboard Header to enter your Account Page.
 2. Toggle <span mi icon dngr>local_fire_department</span> and an input box will appear.